Show all answersHide all answers / Print

 Because WorldCat is also a general-purpose catalog, it may be listed under "Other Library Catalogs," "General Resources," or possibly with the other genealogical resources to which they provide access.
 In some libraries, a librarian might offer to search WorldCat for you, or give you instructions on how to use it.

 Yes!
 Go to www.worldcat.org to search WorldCat from home, school, work, at the coffee shop, from your mobile phone, or anywhere that has a Web connection.
 Or, consult your librarian to find out where your library offers WorldCat searching through FirstSearch or WorldCat Discovery.

 WorldCat.org is free for anyone to use.
 You can create a personal profile on WorldCat.org, make lists, tag items, save complex searches, designate libraries as your “favorites,” contribute reviews and ratings—just to name a few!

-The WorldCat database on FirstSearch is available exclusively through libraries or other organizations, and is not available for direct purchase by individuals.
+The WorldCat database on FirstSearch and WorldCat Discovery is available exclusively through libraries or other organizations, and is not available for direct purchase by individuals.
 However, many libraries have access to it, and several states have purchased a WorldCat subscription for all of their residents.
 If you don't see it listed on your library's Web site, ask for it.
-The library may not yet have provided a link to WorldCat.

 Finding materials in WorldCat is similar to finding materials in your local library catalog.
 Often, researchers can find pointers to useful material by simply searching for a family name or a specific location, alone or in combination with genealogy terms.

-Learn more about options for genealogical research in the “Focus on Genealogy” Quick Reference PDF.
+Learn more about options for genealogical research from our Genealogy resources in libraries PDF.